fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.22: patientor, step7

-Extend the entry-listing in the patient page to include the Entry's details with a new component that shows rest of the information of the patients entries distinguishing different types from each other.
+Extend the entry listing in the patient page to include the Entry's details with a new component that shows rest of the information of the patients entries distinguishing different types from each other.

 You could use eg. [Icon](https://react.semantic-ui.com/elements/icon/) or some other [SemanticUI](https://react.semantic-ui.com/) components the get appropriate visuals for your listing.